vdhamer/Photo-Club-Hub/.github/README.md

 Netherlands.
 Its members meet since 1988, mainly to critique each other’s photos.

 The name of the photo club will probably disappear from the app's name at some point.
-This will then happen to stress that the app supports multiple photo clubs rather than just one.
+This wwould help stress that the app supports *multiple* photo clubs rather than just one.

 ### The Portfolio Concept